Fundamental stellar parameters of benchmark stars from CHARA interferometry -- III. Giant and subgiant stars: Results and discussion

 \subsection{Recommended stellar parameters}

-In this section we present angular diameters and fundamental stellar parameters for a set of seven giant and subgiant stars: HD\,121370 ($\eta$\,Boo), HD\,161797 ($\mu\,$Her), HD\,175955, HD\,182736, HD\,185351, HD\,188512 ($\beta$\,Aql), HD\,189349.
-Six of these stars are recommended as benchmark stars.
+In this section, we present angular diameters and fundamental stellar parameters for a set of seven giant and subgiant stars: HD\,121370 ($\eta$\,Boo), HD\,161797 ($\mu\,$Her), HD\,175955, HD\,182736, HD\,185351, HD\,188512 ($\beta$\,Aql), and HD\,189349.
+Six of these stars have been recommended as benchmark stars.
 The radius and mass are estimated from measurements of $\theta_{LD}$, $F_\mathrm{bol}$ and parallax.
-All the values are summarised along with luminosity in Table~\ref{der_parameters}.
-The final fundamental stellar parameters of $T_\mathrm{eff}$, $\log\,g$, and $[\mathrm{Fe/H}]$ are listed in Table~\ref{der_parameters2}, and discussed below.
+All the values are summarised, along with their luminosity, in Table~\ref{der_parameters}.
+The final fundamental stellar parameters of $T_\mathrm{eff}$, $\log\,g$, and $[\mathrm{Fe/H}]$ are listed in Table~\ref{der_parameters2} and also discussed below.